rvnrstnsyh/NodeserverTS/README.md

 The `ignite` command will install all required dependencies and watching typescript.
 Let this process run.

 Use Postman/Insomnia or another platform's API to test it.
-Default URL https://localhost:3000/api
+Default endpoint http://localhost:3000/api

 ## Author and Contributors